deucemckenzie/site/docs/_sources/music/2000_footnotes.rst.txt

     After the business was transferred to Amazon I used it more, particularly to import rare discs from the UK.

-  - **Best Buy/Circuit City** - I was still frequenting the two big box electronics retailers to avail myself of their loss leader media deals.
+  - **Best Buy/Circuit City** (State College, PA) - I was still frequenting the two big box electronics retailers to avail myself of their loss leader media deals.
 Circuit City continued to regularly run the buy 2 get 3, and buy 3 get 4 deals that they had always used to bring people into the store.
 Best Buy would continue to downsize the selection in their media section as the digital distribution model started to dominate.
 I bought a lot of CDs at the going out of business sale for the State College Circuit City in 2009.
 I don't remember the last disc that I bought at Best Buy, but it wasn't long after that.

-  - **Mike's Movies and Music** - I was in their downtown location perhaps once in the ten years I lived in State College, it closed sometime around 2005.
+  - **Mike's Movies and Music** (State College, PA) - I was in their downtown location perhaps once in the ten years I lived in State College, it closed sometime around 2005.
 I spent a lot of time in their North Atherton location, which was by far the biggest record store in the area.
 I had always resisted going to independent record shops with their giant selection and full prices.
 Emboldened by the money I was making at my new job, I started shopping at Mike's around 2006.
 It too would close less than a year later.

-  - **City Lights Records** - The last record store to survive in State College, while it did have a selection of used vinyl in the back, this was primarily a place to buy new releases on CD.
+  - **City Lights Records** (State College, PA) - The last record store to survive in State College, while it did have a selection of used vinyl in the back, this was primarily a place to buy new releases on CD.
 I spent a lot of time talking to the owner Greg and his lone employee Jenn.
 They did a great job stocking all the indie releases I cared about from 2007 until I moved away in 2009.
 I remember trying hard to get them to realize that vinyl was the future.
 They did buy a few of the items for the first Record Store Day, but they were never really able to make that shift, either due to a lack of desire or capital to make it happen.
 I feel like Greg may have made the worst sin a record store owner could make and started to believe he was cooler than the kids who shopped there.
 I remember that I started to show an interest in the very uncool, **Style Council**.
 Greg was a big **Paul Weller** fan and had ordered in a copy of their comprehensive box set.
 It sat in his shop for years and he always tried to make me a deal on it.
 It would pass on into the new store "Chronic Town" that would open a few years after City Lights eventually finally shut down in 2010.
 When I returned to State College in 2014 for a visit, I would finally buy the box set and the person running the counter at that store took my picture for Greg.
 Chronic Town closed in 2022, and the last place left to buy records in State College is a pretty great used shop in the Webster's Bookstore complex.

-  - **Lake Shore Record Exchange** - When I moved away from State College (and City Lights Records) I discovered that I lived two blocks from the hippest independent record shop in town.
+  - **Lake Shore Record Exchange** (Rochester, NY) - When I moved away from State College (and City Lights Records) I discovered that I lived two blocks from the hippest independent record shop in town.
 They were an old school business that traced there history to the 80s/90s and they identified strongly with the term "Alternative Music".
 They also stocked that kind of "indie"...but not "too indie" music that fits into that ambiguous category.
     For some reason this was the best smelling record store I have ever been to.

 The Rise of Legal Downloads and Early Streaming
 -----------------------------------------------